We created a free email series with Tips and Examples of Amazon Behavioral Questions.

 In this post, we will go over a few tips to nail the Amazon behavioral interview.
-See our other post to understand how to prepare for the behavioral questions.
+This is based on my experience of interviewing dozens of candidates at Amazon and on mocki.co for the past 10 years.
+I strongly recommend you to check-out how to prepare for the behavioral questions.

 Prepare your answers upfront